Capitalisk/ldpos-commander/README.md

   (option -m) MULTISIGPASSPHRASE
   (option -f) FORGINGPASSPHRASE

 login                                                                                                  Login with a passphrase.
-Intented for interactive mode only exit                                                                                                   Exits the process v                                                                                                      No description available version                                                                                                No description available
+Intended for interactive mode only exit                                                                                                   Exits the process v                                                                                                      No description available version                                                                                                No description available